rizafahmi/elixirjobs/README.md

 ### Devs Data

 Insert this data from your [Rethinkdb admin site](http://localhost:8080).
+Otherwise, the app will not gonna worked.

 ```javascript
 r.table("jobs").insert([